The Reactive Strength Index Revisited: Part 2

 We closed part 1 having outlined a simple, incremental method for assessing reactive strength ability in an incremental drop jump test (DJ-RSI test).
 While this is a useful tool to optimize the efficacy and safety of drop jump training, it is by no means the only method to assess an athlete’s reactive strength ability.

-While drop jumps represent a single, maximal effort, which is highly dependent on reactive strength abilities, the RSI can also be measured in repeat hopping and jumping tasks.
+While drop jumps represent a single, maximal effort, which is highly dependent on reactive strength abilities, the reactive strength index (RSI) can also be measured in repeat hopping and jumping tasks.
 For coaches who want to get a quick and easy marker of reactive strength ability, the “rebound jump test” can negate the need to use multiple jump repetitions.
 It also removes the need to use a variety of boxes and allows the coach and athlete to record an RSI score with a single jump.

 The Rebound Jump Test